FOGO collection is available in the following areas:

 • Give green leaves and other green material a chance to partly dry out in the sun.

 • Follow the what can and can't go in the FOGO bin guide.

 • Shake soil off all weeds and unwanted plants.

 How do I register for this service?

-Registrations will be available via the Council website, or if you are unable to register using the web, contact the council office at Riverside.
+Registrations are available via the Council website, or if you are unable to register using the web, contact the council office at Riverside.

 When will my FOGO Service commence?

 Green Waste bins will be delivered approximately two weeks after you register for the service.
 As soon as you have your bin, you're welcome to start using it.
-Your FOGO bin will be collected on the same day, but opposite week to your rubbish and recycling bins.
+Your FOGO bin will be collected in Week A.

 Do I have to use the FOGO service?